celestiaorg/docs/docs/nodes/consensus-full-node.md

 * Disk: 250 GB SSD Storage
 * Bandwidth: 1 Gbps for Download/100 Mbps for Upload

-## Setting up your consensus full node
+## Setting up a consensus full node

 The following tutorial is done on an Ubuntu Linux 20.04 (LTS) x64 instance machine.